Having treatment for bone cancer

 It’ll take a few months for your limb to heal to its final shape after the operation, so you won’t be fitted with your permanent prosthesis until this happens.
 In the meantime, you’ll be given a temporary and learn how to use it in physiotherapy.

 You should be able to go home about two weeks after your operation.

 There's more information about the long-term effects of amputation in our section on living with and after bone cancer.

 Radiotherapy treats cancer by using high-energy x-rays to destroy cancer cells.
 There’s more information about it in the radiotherapy section.

 Radiotherapy is mainly used to treat Ewing sarcoma.
-Some people with Ewing sarcoma have radiotherapy after having chemo, or before or after having surgery.
+You may have radiotherapy after your chemo, or before or after having surgery.